Guadalcanal campaign: Naval Battle of Guadalcanal

 Around 01:30 on 13 November, Callaghan's force intercepted Abe's bombardment group between Guadalcanal and Savo Island.
 In addition to the two battleships, Abe's force included one light cruiser and 11 destroyers.
-In the pitch darkness the two warship forces intermingled before opening fire at unusually close quarters.
+In the pitch darkness the two warship forces became intermingled before opening fire at unusually close range.
 In the resulting mêlée, Abe's warships sank or severely damaged all but one cruiser and one destroyer in Callaghan's force; both Callaghan and Scott were killed.
-Two Japanese destroyers were sunk, and another destroyer and the Hiei heavily damaged.
+Two Japanese destroyers were sunk, and another destroyer and the battleship Hiei were heavily damaged.
 Despite his defeat of Callaghan's force, Abe ordered his warships to retire without bombarding Henderson Field.
-The Hiei sank later that day after repeated air attacks by aircraft from CAF and the carrier Enterprise.
-Because of Abe's failure to neutralize Henderson Field, Yamamoto ordered the troop transport convoy, under the command of Tanaka and located near the Shortland Islands, to wait an additional day before heading towards Guadalcanal.
+The Hiei sank later that day after repeated air attacks by aircraft from Henderson Field and the carrier Enterprise.
+Because of Abe's failure to neutralize Henderson Field, Yamamoto ordered Tanaka's troop transport convoy, located near the Shortland Islands, to wait an additional day before heading towards Guadalcanal.
 Yamamoto ordered Nobutake Kondō to assemble another bombardment force using warships from Truk and Abe's force to attack Henderson Field on 15 November.

 In the meantime, around 02:00 on 14 November, a cruiser and destroyer force under Gunichi Mikawa from Rabaul conducted an unopposed bombardment of Henderson Field.
-The bombardment caused some damage but failed to put the airfield or most of its aircraft out of operation.
-As Mikawa's force retired towards Rabaul, Tanaka's transport convoy, trusting that Henderson Field was destroyed or heavily damaged, began its run down the slot towards Guadalcanal.
-Throughout the day of 14 November, aircraft from Henderson Field and the Enterprise attacked Mikawa's and Tanaka's ships, sinking one heavy cruiser and seven of the transports.
+The bombardment caused some damage, but failed to put the airfield or most of its aircraft out of operation.
+As Mikawa's force retired towards Rabaul, Tanaka's transport convoy, trusting that Henderson Field was destroyed or heavily damaged, began its run down "the Slot" towards Guadalcanal.
+Throughout the day of 14 November, aircraft from Henderson Field and the Enterprise attacked Mikawa and Tanaka's ships, sinking one heavy cruiser and seven of the transports.
 Most of the troops were rescued from the transports by Tanaka's escorting destroyers and returned to the Shortlands.
-After dark, Tanaka and the remaining four transports continued towards Guadalcanal as Kondo's force approached to bombard Henderson Field.
+After dark, Tanaka and the remaining four transports continued towards Guadalcanal as Kondō's force approached to bombard Henderson Field.